AjayAjishaa/Contiguous/README.md

 <p align="center">
 Probably my last project of 2025, wishing you a great end of year!<br>
 It's not very impressive, but we all start somewhere, right?<br><br>
-I plan to learn and understand all the allocators<br> in order to create a small allocator library using TMP and CRTP Mixin ;)
+I also plan to learn and understand all the allocators<br> in order to create a small allocator library using TMP and CRTP Mixin ;)
 </p>